ajabeldo24/Ahmed20-Project/README.md

 This is a project designed in XCode using swift to open up a webview page and use an iPhone camera, however it's currently riddled with errors.
+In the folder are a couple of files, but the only one that is able to be coded in is Ahmed20%-Project.xcodeproj.
+Only dependencies are XCode.